Is My Landlord Responsible For Damage to My Property?

 What Does Renters Insurance Cover?

-The standard renters insurance policy covers liability, theft, medical treatment, and loss of use.
+The standard renters insurance policy typically covers personal property loss, liability, medical payments, and additional living expenses.

 Read more: What Does Renters Insurance Cover?